electricimp/Builder/README.md

 ## Filters ##

-The filter operator, `|`, allows you to pipe a value through any of the supported functions.
+The filter operator, `|`, allows you to pipe a value output by an operation into any of the supported functions.

 <pre>
 <b>@{</b>&lt;expression&gt;</i> | <i>&lt;filter&gt;</i><b>}</b>